 I would take steps to mitigate with any level of radon.

-What resources would you recommend for someone who affected by radon?
+What resources would you recommend for someone who is affected by radon?

 There are so many great resources for someone affected by radon.
 Some of the best resources are those who directly work in the radon community.
 For example, American Association of Radon Scientists and technologists (AARST) is a nonprofit trade organization that works to make and hold standards for radon trade workers to ensure ethnical and quality services.
 Another, National Radon Proficiency Program (NRPP), provides a certification for testers and mitigators that ensures its members are providing highest quality work.